anthumchris/fetch-stream-audio/README.md

 Development will occur in the following phases:

-1. **WAV Decoding - Proof of Concept** &nbsp; ✅ *complete*<br>Streaming local WAV files works as intended.
-Remote files don't stream proplerly due to the chunks received that contain odd (not even) number of total bytes.
-1. **WAV Decoding - Buffered Read** &nbsp; ✅ *complete*<br>Bytes read are scheduled into a read buffer to prevent failed chunk decoding resulting from incomplete chunks.
+1. **WAV Streaming** &nbsp; ✅ *complete*<br>WAV files are streamed and decoded by a Web Worker.
+Chunks are scheduled into a read boffer before sending to encoder to ensure decoder receives complete, decodable chunks.
+JavaScript (not WebAssembly) is used for decoding.
-1. **WAV Decoding - Web Worker** &nbsp; ✅ *complete*<br>Decoding is done by a Web Worker.
-1. **Opus Decoding** &nbsp; 😶 *incomplete*<br>WebAssembly will be used to decode [Opus](http://opus-codec.org/) files.
+1. **Opus Streaming** &nbsp; 😶 *incomplete*<br>WebAssembly will be used to decode [Opus](http://opus-codec.org/) files.
 This would simulate a real-world use case of streaming compressed audio over the web.
 (MP3 is old and outdated for those of us who grew up with WinPlay3.
 Opus is the new gold standard).

 # Back-End Server